yugabyte/yugabyte-db/docs/content/preview/explore/indexes-constraints/partial-index-ysql.md

 ## Example

 This example uses the `customers` table from the [Northwind sample database](/preview/sample-data/northwind/).
-Follow the steps to create a local [cluster](/preview/quick-start/) or in [Yugabyte Cloud](/preview/yugabyte-cloud/cloud-connect/), and [install](/preview/sample-data/northwind/#install-the-northwind-sample-database) the sample Northwind database.
+Follow the steps to create a local [cluster](/preview/quick-start/) or in [YugabyteDB Managed](/preview/yugabyte-cloud/cloud-connect/), and [install](/preview/sample-data/northwind/#install-the-northwind-sample-database) the sample Northwind database.

 - View the contents of the `customers` table.